prajapati-chirag-216/Input-Guard/README.md

 ### Form State

 - `onSubmit()`: Function to handle form submission, returns an object containing `success` and `data`.

-### Loading State

-- `isLoading`: A boolean indicating if the form is in the loading state.

 ## Validation Messages